Gay San Francisco

 San Francisco International Airport is not in San Francisco but in San Mateo County, about 20 minutes south of downtown.
 BART rapid transit connects the airport to destinations throughout the Bay Area.

-Long-range bus service is based at the Salesforce Transbay Transit Center, which opened in August 2018, but that soon closed in September with structural problems.
+Long-range bus service was to be based at the Salesforce Transbay Transit Center, which opened in August 2018, but that soon closed in September with structural problems.
 Buses have been rerouted, "until further notice," back to the "temporary" Transbay Terminal (200 Folsom), which was used during construction of the new facility.
 Greyhound, as well as regional bus systems such as AC Transit (Alameda & Contra Costa counties), SamTrans (San Mateo County), and Golden Gate Transit (Marin and Sonoma Counties) are affected, along with a number of Muni city buses.
 Check with your carrier while they sort it out.

 Amtrak operates a shuttle bus from Transbay Center, and three other downtown locations, to the rail station across the Bay in Emeryville.
 From there they offer rail service to 500 or so destinations in 46 states.
 Commuter and tourist ferries connect the Ferry Building and Pier 39 to points in Marin County, Oakland, and to the north, Vallejo in Solano County.

-After repairs have been made, the new Transbay Transit Center, next to Millennium Tower, is scheduled to open for bus service in March 2018.
-The east end of the Lower Concourse will connect with the BART/Muni Embarcadero Station from the east end of the Lower Concourse, and the Intercity Bus Facility, between Beale and Main Streets, will be dedicated to intercity bus services such as Greyhound and Amtrak.
+After repairs have been made, the new Transbay Transit Center, next to Millennium Tower, will connect with the BART/Muni Embarcadero Station from the east end of the Lower Concourse, and the Intercity Bus Facility, between Beale and Main Streets, will be dedicated to intercity services such as Greyhound and Amtrak.
 Plans for the Caltrain rail line to be extended underground will bring California High Speed Rail to the Transit Center, at first from here to Los Angeles, and eventually all the way from Sacramento to the San Diego International Airport.

-When you arrive at the airport, buy a one-, three- or seven-day transit passport for unlimited rides on San Francisco's Muni transit system, including the world-famous cable cars.
-Those passes cost $21, $32 and $42, respectively.
-Otherwise the fare is $2.50 for buses and trolleys and $7 for cable cars.
-Before you arrive, you can buy a CityPass, which includes a three-day transit Visitor Pass, plus admission to a number of attractions over a 9-day period, for $94 (all prices July 2017).
+When you arrive at the airport, buy a one, three, or seven-day transit passport for unlimited rides on San Francisco's Muni transit system, including the world-famous cable cars.
+Those passes cost $12, $29 and $39, respectively.
+Otherwise the fare is $2.50 with a card, or $2.75 using cash.
+Before you arrive, you can buy a CityPass, which includes a three-day transit Visitor Pass, plus admission to a number of attractions over a 9-day period, for $89 (all prices October 2018).